Mwags24/Brevolium_Notebook/_posts/2020-5-20-Graphs_methods.md

 * The sampling location and the genotype of the sample were used to show how the populations were segregated
 * missing data was looked at, in the form of graphs, to see what individules should be removed

+### Papers I read

+Long prereproductive selection and divergence by depth in a Caribbean candelabrum coral - Carlos Prada 2012